 Changes with more detailed modifications of type elements

 When projects want to track modifications of certain individual elements in more detail, they can decide to include modifications as dedicated elements to the SE model.
 The advantage is that modifications of individual elements (e.g., requirements) can be described in more detail in the context of the overall change.
-This not only answers what has changed (e.g., which requirements) but also answers how and why the change was made in more detail.
+This not only answers what has changed (e.g., which requirements) but also indicates how and why the change was made in more detail.

 In the model, a middle type element Modification is created for the type element Change.
 Typically, the cardinality of Modification is set to Multi to allow users to create multiple modifications as part of a change.
 The target relation of Modification is set to Requirement.
-As a result, modifications can only be created for combinations of a change and a requirement.
+As a result, modifications can only be created for combinations of a Change and a Requirement.
 Typically, the type element Modification includes type properties to store the category, remark, and status:

 TIP: The compare mode can be used as a complementary tool for identifying and validating modifications stored explicitly in the model.